-After Playa de Papagayo, the coast of Lanzarote reaches its southern most point on the headland known as Punta de Papagayo ('tip of the parrot') Then the coastline turns east and north, and one has to take a short walk east over the headland to bring us to the final two beaches, both of which are large.
+After Playa de Papagayo, the coast of Lanzarote reaches its southern most point on the headland known as Punta de Papagayo ('tip of the parrot') And then the coastline turns east and north, and one has to take a short walk over the headland to bring us to the final two beaches, both of which are large.
 The first indeed, is similar in length to Playa Mujeres and Playa del Pozo, though very much narrower, and it is quite different in almost every respect to the cove we have just visited at Playa de Papagayo.
 Though the path down to Caleta del Congrio is quite gentle and sandy, the walk to get here means that only those with a purpose tend to bother coming this far, and the purpose for many is naturism.
 This seems to be the beach most favoured for this purpose, and certainly during the visit written about here, the majority of those sunbathing at the beach were without clothes (though that is by no means compulsory!)
-Another negative for some visitors would be the rocky outcrops at water's edge.
-Although these are easily negotiated, they do mean that the portion of the beach over which you can walk straight from sand to sea, is actually quite small, as you can see in one of the photos here.
+A negative for some visitors would be the rocky outcrops at water's edge.
+Although these are easily negotiated, they do mean that the portion of the beach over which you can walk straight from sand to sea, is comparatively small, as you can see in one of the photos here.
 But one must also say something else about Caleta del Congrio - having praised Playa de Papagayo, the beach at Caleto del Congrio is possibly even more beautiful to see.
 Though not a cove, we have a lovely long arching bay of golden sand - when seen from the surrounding headlands, it is another truly idyllic beach vision.

-The view along Caleta del Congrio looking towards the north east
+The view along Caleta del Congrio looking towards the northeast

-And the view from the red-tinted headland looking down on to Caleta del Congrio and along towards the south west
+And the view from the red-tinted headland looking down on to Caleta del Congrio and along towards the southwest